As people of God, we are called to work for justice for all people. This work is conducted in the Great Plains through the Mercy and Justice Team.

 Does your church or organization have a project that you think could address a social justice issue but you need a little help to get started?
 The Great Plains Conference Mercy & Justice team might be able to help.

 Social justice seed money grants are available to local churches through the Great Plains Conference.
 These grants are for outreach ministries focusing on root causes of injustices and the underlying reasons of why people are in need, and working toward structural changes.
-Applications must be received by May 30 and Sept.
-30, 2017.
+Applications must be received by Sept.
+30, 2018.

 Become informed about legislative activities through your own state senator and representative.
 If you do not know their names, you can get them from your local election commissioner or city clerk.
 If you belong to the Farm Bureau, KNEA or any other professional organization, they may also keep you posted about developments in the legislature.